 I was fucking floored.

-But this shit wasn’t like anything I’d ever heard or played before.
+This shit wasn’t like anything I’d ever heard or played before.
 It was harder to play – or hear – by ear because there were an inordinate number of chords, interspersed with a weird pizzicato that could only have been played with the fingering hand, making it almost impossible to figure out what exactly was going on there.

 AND THAT SHIT WAS CRAZY FUCKING FAST.
 (The tune, I mean.)